dehelean-catalin/E-learning-app/Bugs.md

 # In Development:

+- refactor server controlers,models,routes,schemas and services into : user, lectures, monitoring, auth, creator;
+- remove placeholder from requirements and goals
 - firestore security rules;
-- refactor server controlers,models,routes,schemas and services into : user, lectures, progress, auth, creator;
 - fix leave rating button;
+- Remove constant file from server

 # Nice to have: